ZReCage/archived-AnimePaheExtractor/README.md

 - Do not abuse, animepahe is a thousand times better.
 There is no comment section, and that's what I love the most.
 - Fork and do better, I demand justice against my acts.

+It will extract everything in the program's root folder, inside a subfolder named like the series title

 ## Thoughts
 I did (and do) this in a rush, so you should expect as many bad practices as you never saw before.
 I'm aware of it.